AmrMomtaz/Weather-Stations-Monitoring/README.md

 global internet.
 Hence, efficient stream processing is inevitable.

 One use case is the distributed weather stations use case.
-Each "**weather station**" emits readings for the current weather status to the "**central base station**" for persistence and analysis.
+Each "**weather station**" emits readings for the current weather status to the "**base central station**" for persistence and analysis.
 In this project, the architecture of a weather monitoring system is implemented using microservices.